Chart Color Schemes

 The latest Census data sees Quoiba - Spreyton placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Quoiba-Spreyton had below average cultural diversity, with 91.6% of its population born in Australia, 94.1% being citizens, and 97.3% speaking English only at home.
-Christianity was the predominant religion, comprising 38.0% of people in Quoiba-Spreyton.
-Buddhism had a slightly higher representation compared to Rest of Tas., with 0.9% vs 0.8%.
+Quoiba-Spreyton, surveyed in June 2016, had a population with 91.6% born in Australia, 94.1% being citizens, and 97.3% speaking English only at home.
+Christianity was the predominant religion, comprising 38.0%.
+Buddhism, however, was overrepresented at 0.9%, compared to the Rest of Tas.

 Frequently Asked Questions - Diversity